Skip to main content

 Our main purpose is to run services and campaigns to end homelessness.
 We can only do so by raising funds and getting support from people who share our values and goals.

 To achieve this, we use a range of fundraising and marketing activities.
-These include direct marketing e.g., direct mail, email, telephone, events, online shopping, campaigns and appeals.
+These include direct marketing e.g., direct mail, email, telephone, events, online shopping, campaigns, targeted ads on social media (Facebook and other META owned platforms) and appeals.

 We use your information to help make sure you only hear about the areas of our work that you are interested in and support.